bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lacaille.md

 ### Mathematical Profile (Excerpt):
 * Most biographers agree on his birthday being 15 March 1713, though some sources mark his birthday on 14 December, closer to 29 December, the date of his baptism.
-* Lacaille had three older brothers, five older sisters (one named Marie-Barbe) and one younger sister.
-* All died at a young age except three girls, who became nuns, and  Lacaille, the subject of this biography.
-* The family had been living in Rumigny, in the Ardennes, for at least two generations.
 * They owned the castle of Cour-des-Prés, where Lacaille grew up.
 * Being in charge of Lacaille's studies from a young age, he transmitted his passions to him.
-* Although the family were well off at first, Charles-Louis ran up debts when he embarked on a project to run a paper mill, which failed.
 * Nicolas-Louis Lacaille went to study at the Collège de Mantes-sur-Seine (now Mantes-la-Jolie), 48 km west of Paris, and then, in 1729, with a scholarship to the Parisian Collège de Lisieux.
-* When he was eighteen, his father died, and Lacaille inherited a large amount of debt from him (he willingly took it upon himself while his sisters managed their father's assets).
-* Lacaille managed to continue his education thanks to the financial help of Duque Louis Henri de Bourbon, who had been a friend of his father's.
 * He went on to study theology at the Collège de Navarre, entering in 1732, intending at this stage to become a priest.
 * During this time, Lacaille came across a copy of Euclid's Elements.
 * He eventually decided to focus entirely on the former, but he did not forget his religious background.